 Pair it with: Tomatoes (of course!), corn, eggplant, potatoes, peaches, summer squash, melons, and berries

-Try it in: Watermelon-Basil Ice
+Try this recipe with basil: Watermelon-Basil Ice

 Flavor notes: Oniony-garlicky, fresh and mild; best added just before serving